 Best Time To Go To Disney World: Cost, Crowds, & Weather

-First, the three factors to consider as you plan your trip are cost, crowds, and weather.
-Since I am a cheapskate at heart, I’ll start with cost.
+The three factors to consider as you plan your visit are cost, crowds, and weather.
+Since I’m a cheapskate at heart, I’ll start with cost.

 The price you’ll pay for a hotel room at Walt Disney World varies wildly depending on the time of year during which you travel.

 For example, the “rack rate” for a standard room at Disney’s Pop Century Resort in 2021 ranges from $150 to over $300 throughout the year.

 Yep, that same exact room costs 100% more during peak travel season than other times of the year.